miglss/plant-pathology/README.md

 - Albumentations 🖼️
 - Wandb 📊
 ## Task description 📋
 For image of apple tree leaf, need to identify the label.
-There are 4 possible labels: healthy, rust, scab and combinations
+There are 4 possible labels: healthy, rust, scab or combinations
 ## Proposed solution 💡
 Efficientnet_b3 was fine-tuned by replacing the head with a custom classifier, the rest of the layers were frozen.